imdeepmind/imdeepmind.github.io/docs/programming-languages/python/loop-control-functions.md

 ## Python Loops

-Loops allow you to iterate over a sequence (like a list, tuple, string, or range) and execute a block of code repeatedly.
+Loops allow We to iterate over a sequence (like a list, tuple, string, or range) and execute a block of code repeatedly.
 Python supports two primary types of loops: `for` and `while`.

 ### For Loop